 Resource efficiency is a strategic priority of the Europe 2020 Strategy, which addresses a wide spectrum of important economic and environmental concerns.
 However, no targets have yet been adopted for resource use or resource efficiency at a European level.
-The European Commission proposed the adoption of a resource-productivity target, and it is hoped that this would provide an impetus for countries to also adopt targets.
-At present, only a few individual countries (e.g. Austria and Germany) have concrete and measurable targets accompanied by a deadline (EEA 2015c, 2015j)
+The European Commission has proposed the adoption of a resource-productivity target, hoping that this will provide an impetus for countries to also adopt targets.
+At present, only a few individual countries (e.g. Austria and Germany) have concrete and measurable targets with specific deadlines.
+(EEA 2015c, 2015j)

-One main benefit of resource efficient measures in the private sector is to reduce costs and, therefore, support competitiveness of companies.
-Schmidt & Schneider (2010) elaborated 569 potential analysis of energy efficiency measures in German companies and identified saving opportunities of 2.1 % of turnover in average.
-According to this study, the highest saving potentials are located in small companies, amounting to 5 % of annual turnover.
-More than half of proposed measures considered in this study could be realized with investments less than € 10.000 and with a payback period of less than 6 months.
-Even though this study only analysed the situation in a selection of German companies, similar results could be expected from other Alpine countries.
+One of the main benefits of resource-efficient measures for the private sector is to reduce costs and thus enhance the competitiveness of companies.
+Schmidt & Schneider (2010) carried out 569 analysis of energy efficiency measures in German companies and have identified average potential savings of 2.1% of turnover.
+According to this study, the highest saving potential can be found in small companies, amounting to 5% of annual turnover.
+More than half of the proposed measures considered in this study could be realised with investments of less than €10.000 and with a payback period of less than six months.
+Even though this study only analysed the situation in a selected number of German companies, similar results could be expected for other Alpine countries.

-The transformation to a resource efficient economy is generally characterised by an increase in resource productivity and an absolute reduction of material input.
+The transformation to a resource-efficient economy is generally characterised by an increase in resource productivity and an absolute reduction of material input.
 One of the approaches to measure resource productivity is gross domestic product (GDP) divided by domestic material consumption (DMC).
-Since these indicators are available on national level only, no statement on the Alpine region itself can be formulated.
+Since these indicators are available on the national level only, no statement on the Alpine region itself can be formulated.

-DMC per capita in the Alpine countries varies from 8.8 to 21 tonnes in 2014.
-During 2005 and 2014 the absolute DMC had been decreasing in almost all Alpine countries except for Germany and Switzerland.
-The largest reduction has been achieved in Italy and Slovenia.
-For resource productivity the Alpine countries achieved values from 1.7 to 3.7 in the Purchasing Power Standard (PPS) per kg in 2014.
+DMC per capita in the Alpine countries varied from 8.8 to 21 tonnes in 2014.
+Between 2005 and 2014 absolute DMC had decreased in almost all Alpine countries except for Germany and Switzerland.
+The largest reduction was achieved in Italy and Slovenia.
+For resource productivity, the Alpine countries achieved values from 1.7 to 3.7 in the Purchasing Power Standard (PPS) per kg in 2014.
 In relation to these figures, Switzerland and Italy achieved the highest values for resource productivity among the Alpine countries in 2014.
-However, a direct comparison is difficult, since the industry structures of the Alpine countries differ a lot.
-In fact, countries with a large service sector register higher resource productivities.
-Noteworthy, too, is the change of resource productivity in the last decade (2005-2014).
-All Alpine countries have increased their resource productivity in this timeframe.
-Slovenia and Italy actually have increased their resource productivity more than 50%.
-Therefore, in all Alpine countries material demand has been decoupled from economic growth during the period under consideration. (cf.Table 2.2.1-1)
+However, a direct comparison is difficult, since the industry structures of the Alpine countries differ significantly.
+In fact, countries with a large service sector have higher resource productivity.
+Between 2005 and 2014 all Alpine countries have increased their resource productivity.
+Slovenia and Italy actually have increased their resource productivity by more than 50%.
+Therefore, in all Alpine countries material demand has been decoupled from economic growth during the period under consideration (cf. Table 2.2.1-1).